anjjriit/view-maker/README.md

 ## Plain Templates

-Using plain for template type will  create a widget folder in your views directory, and then within that folder, the following files:
+Using plain for template type will create a view folder, named according to your input, in your views directory.
+For example, if you input Widget as the model, you would get a widget view folder.
+Then within that folder, the following files:

 * create
 * show